jiananwang/wirc/README.md

-# wirc (Web (RF)ID Reader Controller)
+# WIRC (Web [RF]ID Reader Controller)
-embeded web server (e.g. in Raspberry Pi) that reads RFID from serial port, then posts to remte/cloud server
+Embeded web server (e.g. in Raspberry Pi) that reads RFID from serial port, then posts to remte/cloud server, with admin pages.